1. Your Guide to Heart Rate Variability (created by a guest writer )

 Heart rate variability is the newest way to track your well-being in the comfort of your own home.

-1.1 What is heart rate variability?
+1.1 What is heart rate variability of electrocardiogram ?

 HRV is a measure of the variation in time between each heartbeat in milliseconds.
 The autonomic nervous system controls the variation regardless of what the human body is doing.
 The hypothalamus in the human brain sends signals through the autonomic nervous system to the body to produce a relaxed feeling or stimulate functions.